Harold Ramírez

-Harold Andrés Ramírez Lemus (born September 6, 1994) is a Colombian professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
-He previously played in MLB for the Miami Marlins and Cleveland Indians.
+Harold Andrés Ramírez Lemus (born September 6, 1994) is a Colombian professional baseball designated hitter and outfielder for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Cleveland Indians, Tampa Bay Rays, and Washington Nationals.
+Ramírez also represents the Colombian national team.

-Career
+Professional career

 Pittsburgh Pirates

 Ramírez signed with the Pittsburgh Pirates as an international free agent in July 2011.
 He made his professional debut in 2012 with the Rookie-level Gulf Coast Pirates.
 In 39 games, Ramírez batted .259 with one home run and 12 RBI.
 In 2013, he played for the Short Season-A Jamestown Jammers, and hit .285 with five home runs, 40 RBI, and 23 stolen bases in 71 games played.

 In 2014, Ramírez was promoted to the Class-A West Virginia Power, where he appeared in 49 games and batted .309 with one home run and 24 RBI.
 He also set the team record for longest hitting streak.
 Ramírez continued to make his way through the Pirates minor league system, playing the entire 2015 season with the Advanced-A Bradenton Marauders.
 In 80 games, he would record a .337 batting average, four home runs, 47 RBI, and 22 stolen bases.
 The Pirates added him to their 40-man roster after the 2015 season.
 In the offseason, Ramírez played 15 games with the Venados de Mazatlán of the Mexican Pacific League, and hit .245 with one home run and 5 RBI against pitchers that were, on average, over eight years older than he was.
 In his first season with the Double-A Altoona Curve, he was selected to play in the 2016 Eastern League All-Star Game.
 He had been batting .300/.355/.401 in 70 games at the time of his selection.